Provision for transition on entry

 At Aldeburgh we use target Tracker App for observations, this is an online tool which make collecting observations for evidence for the child’s profile quick and easy and instant.
 This is in line with the assessment tool used by the whole school.
 We also produce a gap analysis from Target tracker to help us monitor the children in EYFS and to ensure they make continued progress and meet their next steps in learning.

 We also collect any hard copies of any work the children in their general books or folders or from home.
-A grid format is kept to ensure all children are observed at each of the prime and specific areas for the profile.
 All this is used for the profile and to complete the characteristics of effective learning reports given to parents at the end of the year.

 The results for each of the prime and specific areas are also added to Target Tracker, the schools online assessment system.